jonas-doerr/gameday-thread-analyzer/README.md

 ### 9.22
 I decided to analyze the comments involving the top 5 mentioned players.
 I also added some more data with game threads from when the Packers lose.
 I think some things are getting thrown off in the analysis, because in one game, Jordan Love played very badly, but still had a positive sentiment analysis score.
 I think this might be due to the word 'love' often being used in a positive context.
 One more thing I did was to just do a quick comparison of negative comments vs positive comments to predict whether the Packers won the game, which surprisingly has been accurate, albeit in a small sample size.
 A bit later, I organized the code into functions, so it will be easier to turn into a streamlit webpage during my next coding session.

+### 9.23
+Developed it into a web app with streamlit.
+It was much easier since (a) I had already made an app using streamlit [the baseball card simulator] and (b) this only involved displaying data with minimal moving parts.
+Overcame a couple small hiccups learning how to use progress bars and bar graphs with pandas, and also solved a bug that ran the code in analyzer.py every time, which sped up run times considerably.